linear-b/gitstream/docs/cm-file.md

 ### Reusing checks

-You can define an accessory section, e.g. `checks`, that defines common conditions, and resue.
+You can define an accessory section, e.g. `checks`, that defines common conditions, and reuse.

 ```yaml+jinja
 size: